rbaumgar/openshift-logging/README.md

 collector-scv4z   1/1     Running   0          3d19h
 ```

-In this example six collectors are running becuase one on each node.
+In this example, six collectors are running because one is on each node.
 3 control plain nodes and 3 worker nodes.

 ## Install Cluster Observability Operator